abelorion/bsky-tweaks-chromium/README.md

 # Features
 1 - Mutuals badge so you can spot them a mile off

-2 - An inbuilt interface to help you type emojis
+2 - An inbuilt shortcodes option to help you type emojis

 3 - gif saver feature